danintel/sawtooth-faq/consensus.rst

 How do I restart a consensus engine?
 ------------------------------------
 First stop the validator, then restart the consensus engine.
 If you leave the validator engine running, it will not connect to the restarted consensus engine.
+See https://jira.hyperledger.org/projects/STL/issues/STL-1465

 Do I start the consensus engine before or after the validator?
 --------------------------------------------------------------